- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
-Past performance is not indicative of future results.
-Investors should conduct their own research and consult with a financial advisor before making any investment decisions.
+This information is for general knowledge and informational purposes only, and does not constitute financial advice.
+Specific ETF performance, AUM, and market share data will vary by individual ETF.
+Investors should conduct their own research and consult with a qualified financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.